chavo1/consul-multi-dc/README.md

 #### In loop.log you will be able to see redirection in real time

 #### Create and restore the snapshot manually
-- From Vagrantfile change the WAN to false - this will create to independent DCs
+- From Vagrantfile change the WAN to false - this will create two independent DCs
 ```
 vagrant ssh consul-dc1-server01
 mkdir -p /vagrant/snapshot